zushenyan/zushenyan.github.com/_posts/2015-10-11-frontend-fundamental-https.markdown

 # What is TLS/SSL?
 SSL stands for Secure Sockets Layer, and TLS stands for Transport Layer Security.
 They are both cryptographic protocol making network communication more secure.

-SSL is the predecessor to TSL.
-SSL was started by Netscape, and was upgraded to TSL in 1999 because Netscape was no more and thus no further maintenance from then on.
+SSL is the predecessor to TLS.
+SSL was started by Netscape, and was upgraded to TLS in 1999 because Netscape was no more and thus no further maintenance from then on.

-Today we still refer to TSL as SSL, because historically they are the same thing, only name changed.
+Today we still refer to TLS as SSL, because historically they are the same thing, only name changed.

 # How does it work?
 Generally, TLS/SSL works with **private key** ,**public key** and **certificate**.